wcchin/geo-stat-vis/src/content/chapter_4/sec_04-05-A-Demonstration.md

 - Can we assume people prefer not to sit too close to strangers?
 - If they go with friends or colleagues, they will sit together.

-- _Will the process of .red[people finding comfortable spots for sitting in an open space] result in a random, clustered, or dispersed pattern?_
+- _Will the process of **people finding comfortable spots for sitting in an open space** result in a random, clustered, or dispersed pattern?_

 Analyze with:
 1. individual level